IMPACTED DIESEL MERCEDES VEHICLES

 COURSE OF THE PROCEEDINGS

-• On 31 July 2020, Emissions Justice served a writ of summons on the defendants, Mercedes (previously: Daimler A.G.), Mercedes-Benz Nederland B.V. the Dutch importer of Mercedes cars (previously: Mercedes-Benz Vans Nederland B.V. and Mercedes-Benz Cars Nederland B.V.) and a number of official Dutch Mercedes dealers.
+• On 31 July 2020, Emissions Justice served a writ of summons on the defendants, Mercedes (previously: Daimler A.G.), Mercedes-Benz Nederland B.V. the Dutch importer of Mercedes cars (previously: Mercedes-Benz Vans Nederland B.V., Mercedes-Benz Cars Nederland B.V.) and a number of official Dutch Mercedes dealers.

 • On 21 August 2020, Stichting Car Claim, another foundation that represents the interests of the victims of the diesel emissions scandal, requested the Amsterdam district court to extend the three months period during which other organizations may start their own action regarding the same case in order to candidate themselves for the position of exclusive representative.
 By decision of 30 September 2020, the court extended this term with two months.